basnijholt/nijho.lt/content/post/agentic-coding/index.md

 Nobody's writing a Matrix client from their phone in bed at midnight.
 But with Claude Code?
 It's just another Tuesday night idea that becomes reality.

-### Clip-Files UI: When Ideas Strike at Random Moments
+### clip-files UI: when ideas strike at random moments

 What happens more often than you'd think: I get an idea at a completely random moment and NEED to implement it immediately.